No results found

 Solution

-To determine whether your ramp fits the truck, you need to solve the triangle above and estimate whether the length of side A fits the given range for the truck's height: 0.5< a < 1.
+To determine whether your ramp fits, you need to solve the triangle and check if the length of side A falls within the truck's adjustable height range: 0.5 < a < 1.

-Inserting the values presented above into the triangle calculator, you get the following answer in the task, we will only need the missing side length.
+By plugging the known values into our triangle side calculator, you will get the exact dimensions needed.
+While the tool computes all missing variables, we only need the missing side length for this practical example:

 Answer